 Cathedral Caverns was originally called Bats Cave.
 Jacob (Jay) Gurley bought the cave in 1955 and opened it to the public.
 When he took his wife into the cave for the first time, she was struck by the beauty of one big room with all the stalagmites and stalactites and said that it looked like a "cathedral."
-Gurley wisely changed the name of the cave at that point and it has been known since then as Cathedral Caverns, although it has changed hands many times.
+Gurley wisely changed the name of the cave and it has been known since then as Cathedral Caverns, although it has changed hands many times.

 Cathedral Caverns became a state park in 1987.
 It includes 461 acres of land near Grant, Alabama.
 The Caverns reopened to the public in August 2000.

-Cathedral Caverns holds six world records:
+Cathedral Caverns holds these six world records: